 Empathy Test rounded off 2015 with a headline slot at Riba Rocks festival in Spain and support shows in London with The Japanese House (UK) (reviewed here) at Camden Barfly and Summer Heart (Sweden) at Hoxton Square Bar & Kitchen.
 In October, Empathy Test returned to Dresden, Germany, for a headline show at Reithalle Strasse E. Jan Winterfeld was in attendance and after the show he asked to become Empathy Test’s booking agent in Europe.

-The band reached a non-exclusive, verbal agreement with Jan Winterfeld and in April 2016, Pluswelt, booked Empathy Test to perform two shows in support of German Synth Pop veterans De/Vision in Leipzig and Berlin.
+The band reached an agreement with Jan Winterfeld and in April 2016, Pluswelt booked Empathy Test to perform two shows in support of German Synth Pop veterans DE/VISION in Leipzig and Berlin.
 Over the course of the year, the band also supported LCMDF (Sweden) and Avec Sans (UK) in London.

 The band rounded off 2016 with three German shows; two in support of VNV Nation and a second headline show at Reithalle Strasse E in Dresden.
 VNV Nation’s frontman Ronan Harris described Empathy Test as “the solution to most of the world’s problems” as shown here in Empathy Test's December 2016 video tour diary.

 In January 2017, Empathy Test performed at Planet Myer Day in Leipzig, Germany, and in Denmark (a support slot for Mesh) and Sweden (Electronic Winter Festival) for the first time.
 In February 2017, Empathy Test released a second single, By My Side.
-The b-side, Vampire Town, premiered on The Line of Best Fit, who said it “wouldn’t sound out of place snaking into the soundtrack of Netflix series Stranger Things”.
+The b-side, Vampire Town, proved more popular than the A-side, and premiered on The Line of Best Fit, who said it “wouldn’t sound out of place snaking into the soundtrack of Netflix series Stranger Things”.

 A third single, Bare My Soul, premiered on Clash and was released in April 2017, to coincide with a second European tour, which included four dates opening for Aesthetic Perfection and a further nine as main support for Mesh.
 Weeks before the tour, keyboard player Jacob Ferguson-Lobo left to concentrate on his own music (he now plays full time with GeeJay) and was quickly replaced with Samuel Winter-Quick.